P-Y74/holbertonschool-shell/basics/README.md

 ### 14. Copy HTML

-Copy all HTML files from current directory to the parent directory.
+Copy all HTML files from the current directory to the parent directory.

 ```bash
 $ ./14-copy_html